ulcuber/LogViewer/README.md

 Official documentation for LogViewer can be found at the [\_docs folder](_docs/0.Home.md).

-Feel free to check out the [releases](https://github.com/ARCANEDEV/LogViewer/releases), [license](LICENSE.md), and [contribution guidelines](CONTRIBUTING.md).
+Feel free to check out the [releases](https://github.com/ulcuber/LogViewer/releases), [license](LICENSE.md), and [contribution guidelines](CONTRIBUTING.md).

 ## Features

 -   A great Log viewer API.
 -   Laravel `9.x` is supported.
 For other versions of laravel see other branches
--   Ready to use (Views, Routes, controllers … Out of the box) [Note: No need to publish assets]
+-   Ready to use (Views, Routes, controllers … Out of the box)
+    -   Note: No need to publish assets
 -   View, paginate, filter, download and delete logs.
 -   Load a custom logs storage path.
 -   Localized log levels.
 -   Logs menu/tree generator.
 -   Grouped logs by dates and levels.
 -   Customized log levels icons (bootstrap icons by default).
--   Works great with big logs !!
+-   Works great with big logs
 -   Well documented package (IDE Friendly).
--   Well tested (100% code coverage with maximum code quality).
+-   Well tested

-## Fork Features

 -   Any date format
--   Custom regex
+-   Custom regex to parse extra params
--   Optimization
+-   Well optimized
+-   Could be balanced between Memory/CPU consumption
--   Filters
+-   Filters for any parsed params
--   Search similar
+-   Search for similar log entries

 ## Table of contents